Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Marcus Smart included, will be in action at 7:30 PM on Friday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Marcus Smart be on the court for the Boston Celtics at 3:30 PM on Sunday versus the Philadelphia 76ers in the 2023 NBA Playoffs.

-If you'd like to place a wager on Smart's props, we dive into his available ones, providing some stats and trends, below.
+Let's break down the prop bets available for Smart, using stats and trends to make good predictions.

 Marcus Smart Prop Bets vs. the 76ers